toddledev/documentation/docs/09-components/04-compositions/index.md

 - You want to allow completely different elements in each instance
 - You need to compose from existing components rather than building everything from scratch

-Many complex components combine both approaches, using fixed nested components for core functionality, and slots for customizable areas.
+Many complex components combine both approaches, using nested components for core functionality, and slots for customizable areas.